Guraspinho/LavaPi-Technical-Assesment/README.md

 ## Book Management System

-This system will enable users to manage books with support for user authentication.
+This system enables users to manage books with support for user authentication.

 ## Project Overview